abarrows/resume/complete.md

 - In 18 months, boosted ad-bearing sites revenue by **34%** and peaking to **7 million**.
 By engineering prebid capabilities using JavaScript, prebid, GTM, and AWS ad servers while working with AdOps and over 20 ad partners.
 - Institutionalized "Security-First" best-practices and significantly reduced the attack surface for 45 employees by onboarding 1Password Enterprise in 9 months.

-### Web Developer • 03/2011 - 12/2017
+### Web Developer | March 2011 - December 2017

-- Increased monthly user impressions to **4.5 million** through delivery architecture innovation still in operation.
-The service quickly attracted contracts from 150+ sites, to include US top 40 ranked sites like Yahoo & NY Times.
+- **Saved millions of dollars in declining B2B revenue with Newspapers clients by originating and developing new delivery architecture** over 20 months.
+Still in operation after a decade, it quickly attracted renewed contracts for over 150 sites, including many US top 40 ranked sites like Yahoo & NY Times.
 - Increased paid users subscriptions by **19,000**, over triple the product roadmap's goal.
 In 5 months, scoped, designed, and coded based on industry trends, the most successful digital retention campaign in UU’s history.
 - Increased organic growth on GoComics.com by **456%** over 10 years and ranking on the US' top 500 sites by driving a long-term Product roadmap of emerging technologies and continuous improvement.
 - Led and facilitated over **6k** successful production releases while personally totaling **26,000 contributions**, supporting our enterprise of products and services.